-This Annual Report contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
-All forward-looking statements are subject to risks and uncertainties which could cause actual results to vary materially from such statements including the risks and uncertainties described under Part I, Item 1A, "Risk Factors," in our Annual Report on Form 10-K for the fiscal year ended January 30, 2022.
+This Annual Report contains "forward-looking statements" within the meaning of the Private Securitas Litigation Reform Act of 1995.
+All forward-looking statements are subject to risk and uncertainties which could cause actual results to vary materially from such statements including the risks and uncertainties described under Part I, Item 1A "Risk Factors," in our Annual Report on Form 10-K for the fiscal year ended January 29, 2023.